Athou/commafeed/README.md

 Steps to configuring a development environment for CommaFeed may include, but may not be limited to:

-1. git clone https://github.com/Athou/CommaFeed into some folder to get the project files.
+1. `git clone https://github.com/Athou/CommaFeed` into some folder to get the project files.
 2. Install Eclipse Luna (or latest) from http://www.eclipse.org/downloads/packages/eclipse-ide-java-developers/lunasr1 or your repo if available.
-3. In Eclipse, Window -> Preferences -> Maven -> Annotation Processing
+3. In Eclipse, Window → Preferences → Maven → Annotation Processing
     Check "Automatically configure JDT APT"
     * You may have to install the m2e-apt connector to have "Annotation Processing" as an option.
-Do so from Window -> Preferences -> Maven -> Discovery -> Open Catalog -> type "m2e-apt" in the search box
+Do so from Window → Preferences → Maven → Discovery → Open Catalog → type "m2e-apt" in the search box
         * If you have installed Eclipse EE instead of Luna, you may have trouble installing m2e-apt
 4. Install Lombok into Eclipse from http://projectlombok.org/download.html
     * You may have to run `java -jar lombok.jar` as an administrator if your eclipse installation is not in your home folder
-5. In Eclipse, File -> Import -> Maven -> Existing Maven Projects
+5. In Eclipse, File → Import → Maven → Existing Maven Projects
     Navigate to where you cloned the CommaFeed files into, and select that as the root directory.
 Click Finish.
     * You may notice some errors along the lines of "Plugin execution not covered by lifecycle configuration".
 These are inconsequential.
 6. Find the file "CommaFeedApplication.java" under the navigation pane.
-7. Right click it to bring up the context menu -> Debug as... -> Debug Configurations
+7. Right click it to bring up the context menu → Debug as... → Debug Configurations
 8. Type `server config.dev.yml` under "Program arguments" in the "Arguments" tab for the Java Application setting "CommaFeedApplication"
 9. Apply and hit "Debug"
 10. The debugger is now working.
 To connect to it, open a terminal (or command prompt) and navigate to the directory where you cloned the CommaFeed files.